 Cruise Travel

 If you enjoy a good cruise vacation escape, then venture to Hamburg, the largest cruise port in Germany.
-If you’re also into music, check out the concert halls before you check in to your cruise.
+If you’re also into music, visit the concert halls before you check in to your cruise.

 cruise ship in hamburg, germany